dgoppenheimer/mk-test4/docs/user-guide/building-this-site.md

 ### Change Colors on the Landing Page

-The lower purple is okay, but I want to see how it looks with a lighter blue on top.
+The lower teal is okay, but I want to see how it looks with a lighter blue on top.

 Add this to `mkdocs.yml`: